Hike to this Special Hanging Lake in Colorado

 Starting the Hike to Hanging Lake

 First, because it’s so rare and spectacular, you’ll need a special permit.
 Plan in advance because they do sell out.
 After you enter the park, there’s a long paved walk to the trailhead, where you’ll see a trickle of a waterfall flowing into the Colorado River.
-I followed that waterfall to its source nearly to the top of the mountain.
+I followed that waterfall to its source, nearly to the top of the mountain.

-It takes most people about an hour each way due to the steep incline, which you will essentially climb and/or crawl, so get ready.
+It takes most people about an hour each way due to the steep incline.
 It took me 1.5 hours each way (coming down is no easier).
+I read trail reviews from hikers who didn’t think it was that tough, but they probably hike Everest for fun.
+I don’t have that kind of stamina.

 The day I went, I was one of about a dozen other people on the trail.
 We passed each other sporadically, heading up or coming down.